 Sustainable Agriculture

-The Beaver County Agricultural Service Board strives to educate producers on the latest developments in sustainable agriculture and, provide opportunities for producers to make informative decisions to not only farm for today but for the future as well.
+The Beaver County Agricultural Service Board is dedicated to educating producers on the latest advancements in sustainable agriculture while providing opportunities to make informed decisions that support both present and future farming success.

-• Promote, advise, and assist producers in appropriate vegetation, soil, land, and water management to enhance the economic viability of producers within Beaver County under the ASB Act
+• Advising and assisting producers in vegetation, soil, land, and water management to enhance economic viability within Beaver County under the ASB Act.

-• Coordination of programs which tie together Federal, Provincial, and Municipal governments
+• Coordinating programs that integrate Federal, Provincial, and Municipal government initiatives.

 Environmental Farm Plan